cantemizyurek-school/StackMate/README.md

 - Queue - First-In-First-Out (FIFO) structure that allows you to store and retrieve elements in a specific order.
 - Stack - Last-In-First-Out (LIFO) structure that allows you to store and retrieve elements in a specific order.
 - BinartHeap - a data structure that allows you to store elements in a specific order.
 The order is determined by the priority of the elements.
+- Tree - a data structure that consists of a sequence of nodes, each containing a reference to the parent node and the child nodes.

 ## Features